16 Daily Habits of Naturally Charming People

 They take their time to think about each sentence, avoiding any unnecessary fillers that will make them unclear.
 This way, everything they say has a purpose and objective.
 These good communicators speak confidently, precisely, and deliberately.
 “If you ramble on or go off track, you’re more likely to lose someone,” says Burbach.
 “But sharing a few genuine, clearly spoken words will leave an impact.”
 And being direct, concise, and succinct makes them come across as more friendly.
-(Related: These magic phrases can help you nail public speaking.)
+These simple tips can help you improve your speech and be more articulate.

 When someone asks for your advice, it shows that they value your opinion and sincerely want to know and trust what you think.
 (And people typically love to talk, especially if it relates to themselves.)
 They hold your knowledge in high regard.
 Asking someone to share their area of expertise helps boost their confidence.
 And it will likely make them think of you more favorably and memorably.

 People seek someone who is real since they know they’re trustworthy.
-(Related: Here are subtle habits you have that make people trust you.)
 No one likes a fake or a phony.
 “When this happens, you feel played instead of being treated like a unique, special human being,” says Burbach.
 You don’t want to have to waste time trying to figure out someone’s hidden agenda.
-If you’re likeable, you’re comfortable in your own skin and know what makes you happy.
+If you’re likable, you’re comfortable in your own skin and know what makes you happy.
 And that makes you more interesting and appealing to people.
 “When we come across someone who is authentic with their words and intentions, it stands out,” says Burbach.
 “People can tell when you’re not being real, and it’s annoying.”
+Here are the subtle habits you have that make people trust you.

 Likely nothing is more of a turnoff than when someone sends a quick text or even glances at their phone while you’re chatting.
 “In order to really make a positive impact on someone, you have to not only put your phone away, you have to pretend you don’t have it,” says Burbach.
 You feel like they care more about their device than their conversation with you.
 “The signal you send when you constantly check your phone when you’re spending time with someone is that the person on the other end (on the screen) is more important,” says relationship expert Andrea Syrtash, author of He’s Just Not Your Type (And That’s a Good Thing).
 “People quickly pick up on it when the person they’re spending time with isn’t present or engaged.
 It’s not a good feeling for the person on the receiving end!”
 When someone is charismatic, he makes you feel like you’re the most important person in the world and uses the chat as an opportunity to learn about you, not to bury his head in his phone.

 Who doesn’t like to hear the sound of their name?
 A charismatic person remembers people’s names and greets them with it.
 It shows that you made enough of an impression that someone made the effort and time to remember your name.
 “Your name is one of the most important words in your life, and it has a highly powerful and positive emotional charge,” says Stacey Laura Lloyd, a health and relationships writer and co-author of Is Your Job Making You Fat?
 How to Lose the Office 15…and More!.
 “When you hear your name in the course of a conversation, it grabs your attention, indicates that whatever is about to follow is important and boosts your self-esteem while simultaneously generating and fortifying trust between you and the speaker.”
 They’ll add in some small and personal details—sometimes to a surprising degree—and information that they recall, too.
 It helps make us feel better and prouder about ourselves, and in turn, increases their likability.
 Once you say their name, use these conversation starters that make you instantly interesting.

 They let someone know they believe in them

 We all have a shared interest if we look long enough.
 Once you find out what it is, you’ll have a stronger connection.
 Mutual interests provide an avenue and outlet for people to express what they love.
 They help conversations flow in a positive direction.
 Finding common ground also shows that you care about them because you’re interested in what’s important to them.

-People who are likeable don’t spend too much time obsessing about themselves.
+People who are likable don’t spend too much time obsessing about themselves.
 They don’t worry how well they’re liked.
 Instead, they focus on those around them.
 In conversations, they ask a lot of questions, including ones that are open-ended to draw the other person out.
-(Related: This magical text message can improve anyone's day.)

-When you’re all over the place and people have no idea what they’re dealing with, you might not be very likeable.
+When you’re all over the place and people have no idea what they’re dealing with, you might not be very likable.
 People reliably know what kind of response to expect from someone who is charismatic.
 So even if you’re in a bad mood, it doesn’t change how you treat people.
 “Be yourself,” says Goldstein.
 “People will be drawn to your consistency and feel comfortable knowing where you stand all the time.”
 You have a basic and sound idea of who you really are.
 Next, check out the 14 signs you’re a charismatic person.